It’s time for another Top 7 list, everybody!

 -Noted rivalry with said father lion who was also the original king of the animals

--Gravely baritone voices (okay, they have different accents, but still…)
+-Gravelly baritone voices (okay, they have different accents, but still…)

 -Hyena cronies around them

 There were actually other comparisons that I legitimately didn’t think about after those posts or just pointing out the obvious things about both feline villains.
-For starters, Yesterworld did a video essay called The Lion King Lie, and he pointed out that both characters’ respective names are a before and after situation of sorts (claws leave scars), and even bringing up the deleted scene of Scar coaxing Nala to be his queen (although this plot point is used in the Broadway version).
-Despite him making a mistake of confusing her with Sarabi, he was corrected by a commenter and since Claw does have a storyline in the anime of trying to get Kimba’s girlfriend Kitty/Lyra to be his queen when she’s older, this makes Scar even MORE of a ripoff when you realize that the lioness is the Original Nala for crying out loud!
+For starters, Yesterworld did a video essay called The Lion King Lie, and he pointed out that both characters’ respective names are a before and after situation of sorts (claws leave scars), and even brought up the deleted scene of Scar coaxing Nala to be his queen (although this plot point is used in the Broadway version).
+Despite him making the mistake of confusing her with Sarabi, he was corrected by a commenter and since Claw does have a storyline in the anime of trying to get Kimba’s girlfriend Kitty/Lyra to be his queen when she’s older, this makes Scar even MORE of a ripoff when you realize that the lioness is the Original Nala for crying out loud!
 Major props to Scott from Mechanical Anime Reviews for telling me about that video!
 Also, I have to thank Fiddletwix for her review of The Lion King II: Simba’s Pride where she mentions that Scar, Kovu, and Nuka are based on Barbary lions (a breed where the males have natural black manes).
 Guess what?
 Osamu Tezuka intentionally made Claw a Barbary lion when making his story.
 Coincidence?
 I think not!

 If anyone tried to pull off that strawman argument of “Well, it’s common to have the same animals in a jungle or savanna environment.” (also paraphrased from Lion King co-director Rob Minkoff), then I’m going to immediately clap back and say “Explain Scar, then.”
 No one has ever been able to make a good counterargument against me whether online or offline when it comes to me rightfully calling Scar a shameless and literal copycat.
 Sadly, there are people who still deny this and the other cases that have been documented like how I saw a YouTube comment involving a highlight of a certain video essay from a famous YouTuber talking about this issue and said something along the lines of “Scar is based on Shere Khan.”
 I couldn’t handle the sheer stupidity of that comment.
 Sites like WhatCulture and Cracked were too cowardly to even mention this character in their downplaying of the comparisons between Kimba and TLK.
 Disney STILL keeps this facade of their movie being an “original work” for over two decades of denial.
 Yeah, I just parodied a lyric from “Be Prepared” to drive that point home.
 Why aren’t more Lion King fans acknowledging these things?
 I swear there are so many scaredy-cats (or should I say cowardly lions?) who wouldn’t even dare challenge the House of Mouse with how unoriginal this character is or anyone in the first movie who isn’t Timon and Pumbaa.
-For real, you know it’s bad when I’ve seen far more people online call out Buzz Lightyear stealing from Meteora than when it comes to Disney not even trying to create a unique villain for this movie.
+For real, you know it’s bad when I’ve seen far more people online call out Buzz Lightyear for stealing from Meteora than when it comes to Disney not even trying to create a unique villain for this movie.

 If you consider Scar to be one of the best Disney villains, movie villains, or villains of all time, then I better not see you call any other character a ripoff EVER AGAIN!
-I’ve even been tempted to go to mainstream movie blogs or at the very least Disney-related blogs and straight up school (possibly even shaming) people for liking a clone of an anime villain as a kind of indirect revenge against people who insulted me.
+I’ve even been tempted to go to mainstream movie blogs or at the very least Disney-related blogs and straight-up school people for liking a clone of an anime villain as a kind of indirect revenge against people who insulted me.
 Ever since I finished watching Kimba the White Lion years ago, I have asked myself this question when it comes to other characters who are obvious clones: “Is this character as big of a ripoff as Scar?”.
 That’s right, this British-accented lion doppelganger is my benchmark when it comes to un-originality when I deal with these controversies.
 Back when I used to watch A Dose of Buckley ages ago, there was a great variation of a quote he says: “Imitation isn’t the sincerest form of flattery.
 It’s the laziest form of creation.”
 Despite how good the animation is for The Lion King, Disney was beyond lazy when they had to filch from a 60s anime villain for one of their critically acclaimed antagonists.
 This ticks me off to this day how people still defend all the unsavory things involving this cursed movie franchise that owes everything to Osamu Tezuka, Solomon Linda, and even 90 million Swahili speakers.
 Keep lying to yourselves that this copycat and this franchise are original.
 Go on, I dare you to keep telling yourself that.

 As I calm myself down, that was the list.
 I guess some of my entries are predictable, but what did you think?
 Were you aware of some of these examples?
 What other characters can you think of that are shameless ripoffs that no one seems to call them out on being ripoffs?
 Thanks for reading, everybody.